naturalis/mebioda/doc/week3/w3d4/lecture1-new.md

 Functional turnover between communities
 ---------------------------------------

+> What are α, β, and γ diversity in this context?

 **NG Swenson, et al.,** 2011.
 Deterministic tropical tree community turnover: evidence from patterns of functional beta diversity along an elevational gradient.
 _Proc.
 R. Soc.
 B_ **278**(1707):877-884